-- Perimeter of room is measured.
+- The perimeter of the room is measured.

-- Appropriate lengths of strips are cut.
+- Appropriate lengths of tack strips are cut to length.

-Where to Purchase
+Where to Purchase Tack Strips